A Multigraph Characterization of Permutiple Strings: Summary of Previous Work

 \begin{definition}[\cite{holt_3}] Let $1<n<b$ be a natural number, and let $\sigma$ be a permutation on $\{0,1,2,\ldots, k\}$.
 We say that $(d_k, d_{k-1},\ldots, d_0)_b$ is an $(n,b,\sigma)$-\textit{permutiple} provided

-When $\sigma$ itself is not important to the discussion, we shall refer to $(d_k,d_{k-1},\ldots,d_0)_b$ as simply an $(n,b)$-permutiple.
+When $\sigma$ itself is not important to the discussion, we will refer to $(d_k,d_{k-1},\ldots,d_0)_b$ as simply an $(n,b)$-permutiple.
 The collection of all base-$b$ permutiples having multiplier $n$ will be referred to as {\it $(n,b)$-permutiples}. \end{definition}

 The next result relates the digits and carries of a permutiple.